When You Are Seriously Depressed… Suicide Can Seem Like an Option

 While a ketamine infusion can be very effective, the treatment is not without some issues.
 Because it was never subject to FDA approval for depression, most insurance companies will not cover the cost.
 Also, typical ketamine infusion therapy can be inconvenient and time consuming requiring 6 infusions, one infusion given every other day for 2 weeks and then the need for frequent “booster” infusions needed to maintain improvement.

-Realizing the limitations of ketamine therapy, improvements have been achieved in the RESTORE infusion.
-The RESTORE infusion is the new “Gold Standard” in ketamine-based therapy, it only requires 3 infusions over just 3 days and the relief lasts for months or more.
-Improvement which make RESTORE the most rapid, efficient and longest-lasting ketamine-based treatment available.
+Realizing the limitations of ketamine therapy, remarkable new improvements have been achieved with the RESTORE infusion.
+The RESTORE infusion is the new “Gold Standard” in ketamine-based therapy.
+It only requires 3 infusions over just 3 days and the relief lasts for months and for some - years.
+RESTORE is now the most rapid, cost effective and longest-lasting ketamine-based treatment available.

 The RESTORE infusion provides a type of molecular “reset” button for the neural connections impaired by stress or depression producing a cascade of effects that begin quickly re-establishing the neural connections that have been lost or damaged, often within hours after the treatment.
 RESTORE stimulates and promotes the rapid growth and repair of synapses, or connections, in areas of the brain that may play a role in mood, pain and the ability to feel pleasure again.